void-linux/void-docs/src/installation/downloading.md

 This verifies that the image is not corrupt.

-### Verify digital signature
+### Verifying digital signature

 Prior to using any image you're strongly encouraged to validate the signatures on the image to ensure they haven't been tampered with.

 Current images are signed using a signify key that is specific to the release.
-If you're on Void already, you can obtain the keys from the void-release-keys package, which will be downloaded using your existing XBPS trust relationship with your mirror.
-You will also need a copy of signify; on Void this is provided by the `outils` package.
+If you're on Void already, you can obtain the keys from the `void-release-keys` package, which will be downloaded using your existing XBPS trust relationship with your mirror.
+You will also need a copy of [signify(1)](https://man.voidlinux.org/signify.1); on Void this is provided by the `outils` package.

 If you are not currently using Void Linux you will need to obtain a copy of signify by other means, and the appropriate signing key from our git repository